 Security:

 Due to the fact that myStatus contains sensitive information, security is a major concern. myStatus is an extended version of ODK Collect which stores data under two main forms: sqlite database and Xforms in the sdcard storage of the Android device.
-It means that if anyone with the micro usb cable and ADB (android debugging bridge) installed in their computer can expose to all the data in the storage of the Android device as long as they know some fundamental linux and sqlite3 commands.
+It means that if anyone with the micro usb cable and ADB (android debugging bridge) installed in their computer can expose all the data in the storage of the Android device as long as they know some fundamental linux and sqlite3 commands.
 On the other hand, MyStatus should also have better protection on the mobile site so that other user rather than the owner cannot easily gain access to the secretive information.
-Therefore, we needs some mechanisms to protect data both from being exposed through ADB as well as from the front end of the devices.
-Because none of our team members are an expert in data encryption and security, we decide to make use of open-source library provided by security specialist.
+Therefore, we need some mechanisms to protect data both from being exposed through ADB as well as from the front end of the devices.
+Because none of our team members are an expert in data encryption and security, we decided to make use of an open-source library provided by security specialist.

-We used SQLCipher, an open-source library, which provides transparent 256-bit AES (Advanced Encryption Standard) in CBC (Cipher Block Chaining) mode.
+We used SQLCipher [ref], an open-source library, which provides transparent 256-bit AES (Advanced Encryption Standard) in CBC (Cipher Block Chaining) mode.
 With this feature, anyone who has access to the device through ADB would no longer be able to see any information from the database using sqlite3 commands.
 However, in order to protect user information in a more secure way, we need a secret key, which can be derived through a user login password.
 We decided to use the CacheWord library provided by the Guardian project for maintaining and providing the secret key derived from a user's login password.
 The key features of this library are strong key deprivation using PKDF2 (Password-Based Key Derivation Function 2) and highly secured storage using AES-256.
 Moreover, this library also provides a configurable timeout which is used by myStatus to lock the app after a certain amount of idle time, thus the user is prompted to type in their password again.
-Lastly, myStatus uses the SpongyCastle library for encrypting media files as well as XML files.
+Lastly, myStatus uses the SpongyCastle [ref] library for encrypting media files as well as XML files.
 The SpongyCastle library can make use of the derived secret keys provided to it by the CacheWord service to encrypt and decrypt files.
-Even if a curious user has access to the Android devices and uses ADB pull to get the media and xml files, they cannot see, watch, or listen to them at all since the files are marked as ecnrypted.
+Even if a curious user has access to the Android devices and uses ADB pull to get the media and xml files, they cannot see, watch, or listen to them at all since the files are marked as encrypted.

 The time for encryption and decryption can be lengthy for large files and each file must be decrypted before being used, so we follow the approach to create a temporary folder for storing temporary decrypted files which can be reused for a certain amount of time.
 When the timeout is signalled from the CacheWord service, all the data in the temporary folder will be wiped out before the application lock ups.
-In general, all the stored data from MyStatus are encrypted and required the correct input password to be able to get the derived key for decrypting.
+In general, all the stored data from MyStatus are encrypted and require the correct input password to be able to get the derived key for decrypting.